TheresaLui/SelfHelpContent_v2/articles/microsoft.visualstudio/visualstudio-otherconnectiontypes.md

 # Azure pipelines issues while using other Azure services connections

+Refer to the following solutions to resolve issues in Azure pipeline when using other Auzre services connections.

 ## **Common issues with Azure pipelines**

 * **Unable to link Azure DevOps with Bitbucket**